MarkMindCkm/obsidian-markmind/README.md

 ### Basic

 You can use the basic mind map function in conjunction with the outline or table mode.
 It works similar to the obsidian-enhancing-mindmap plugin.
-All of these modes are available in rich as well.
+All of these modes are available in rich mode as well

 #### Outline